YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/snr-tsd/README.md

 * <todo: consider, temperature humidity air pressure readings, BME280 PoC, wip, much more complex than the DHT22 PoC,  >
 * <todo: consider, Bosch BME180 and other environmental sensors from Bosch for Climate Model \amn sub project >
 * <todo: consider, Bosch sensor catalogue for concerns things other than environmental, >
-* <todo: consider, RPi PIco, I2C preferred?/default? over SPI, BM280 PoC, >
-* <todo: consider, can wiring be completed such that a switch / toggle can be made between I2C1 and SPI1? , can this be achieve with Pico? look to pinout, >

 DONE
 * <done: intent to commit>
 * <done: consider, temperature humidity readings, DHT22 PoC >
 * <done: consider, RPi Pico, 12C1 bus is prefered over I2C0 internal bus.
 BME280 PoC, >
+* <done: consider, RPi PIco, I2C preferred?/default? over SPI, BM280 PoC, it is easier so most common approach taken >
+* <done: consider, can wiring be completed such that a switch / toggle can be made between I2C1 and SPI1? , can this be achieve with Pico? look to pinout,.
+Likely yes using the default SPI0 GPIO pins G16 G17 G18 G19 physical pins 21 22 24 25, 24 & 25 also acting as SDA and SCL for I2C1 >

 ## Readings